letallbewell/Liquid-Drop-Model/README.md

 These parameters are empirically set to $a_{V} = 16 MeV$, $a_{S} = 20 MeV$, $a_{C} = 0.75 MeV$, $a_{Sym} = 21 MeV$, and $\delta = \pm 11.2 MeV \text{or} 0$ depending on the eveness of $Z$ and $A$.

-For more detailed discussion see [Nuclear models:
+For a more detailed discussion, see [Nuclear models:
 The liquid drop model
-Fermi-Gas Model ](http://atlas.physics.arizona.edu/~shupe/Indep_Studies_2015/Notes_Goethe_Univ/A2_Nuclear_Models_LiqDrop_FermiGas.pdf) or any standard nucler physics textbook.
+Fermi-Gas Model ](http://atlas.physics.arizona.edu/~shupe/Indep_Studies_2015/Notes_Goethe_Univ/A2_Nuclear_Models_LiqDrop_FermiGas.pdf) or any standard nuclear physics textbook.

 <p float="left">
   <img src="/Binding Energy 2D projection.png" width="250" />